confluentinc/ksql/docs/syntax-reference.md

 # KSQL statements

 KSQL statements should be terminated with a semicolon (`;`).
-If desired, in CLI use a back-slash (`\`) to indicate continuation on the next line.
+If desired, in the CLI use a back-slash (`\`) to indicate continuation on the next line.